 Jaguar I-Pace range

-Late in 2019, Jaguar announced a software update – available to owners visiting their nearest dealership – that it claimed would boost real-world driving range by some 12.4 miles.
+Late in 2019, Jaguar announced a software update – available to owners visiting their nearest dealership – that it claimed would boost real-world driving range by over 12 miles.
 The upgrade consists of improvements to the thermal management system, the regenerative brakes, the torque delivery (said to be more efficient in 'Eco' mode) and to the battery's performance at lower states of charge.

-Jaguar says a 100kW charger will give you an 80% charge in 45 minutes, and with a network of 100-150kW chargers being rolled out now, it's increasingly likely that you'll be able to make use of that charging rate even if it's still worth checking the chargers on your route.
-It's just a shame that it's not as good as the rapid charging offered by the Audi e-tron, never mind the Porsche Taycan.
+Jaguar says a 100kW charger will give you an 80% charge in 45 minutes, and with 100-150kW chargers quickly becoming the norm in the UK, it's increasingly likely you'll be able to make use of that charging rate.
+It's a shame that it's not as fast as the charging offered by the Audi e-tron, never mind the Porsche Taycan.

-Get a 7kW charger installed at home (you’d be mad not to) and it can charge the car from zero to 80% in 13 hours – acceptable if you’re charging overnight, and comparable with the fastest home-charging available for Tesla.
-Jaguar doesn’t provide home chargers itself, but has teamed up with Pod Point and Chargemaster, who'll install a 7.4kW wallbox for around £300 (after a £500 government grant) provided you have the necessary off-road parking.
+Get a wallbox charger installed at home (you’d be mad not to) and it can charge the car from zero to 80% in 13 hours – acceptable if you’re charging overnight, and comparable with the fastest home charging available for Tesla.
+Jaguar doesn’t provide chargers itself, but has teamed up with Pod Point and BP Pulse, who'll install a wallbox provided you have the necessary off-road parking at your property.

-The Jaguar does come with a three-pin plug that would allow you to charge it using your standard domestic socket at home, but it’ll take over 24 hours to charge the I-Pace to 80% using that method.
-Any electric car with a very large battery, like the Jaguar’s 90kWh unit, will take days to charge from a domestic plug, ruling out their viability if you don’t have access to a fast-charging point.
+The Jaguar does come with a three-pin plug that allows you to charge it using a standard domestic socket at home, but it’ll take over 24 hours to get the I-Pace to 80% using that method, which is intended as an emergency backup only.
+Any electric car with a very large battery, like the Jaguar’s 90kWh unit, will take days to charge from a domestic plug, ruling out their viability if you don’t have access to a charging point.

 The battery in the I-Pace is covered by an eight-year/100,000-mile warranty, and will be replaced by Jaguar if the battery performance (essentially the maximum range of the vehicle) drops by more than 30% in the first eight years.
-Otherwise, Jaguar’s standard three-year/unlimited-mileage warranty applies to the I-Pace.
+Otherwise, Jaguar’s standard three-year/unlimited-mileage warranty applies.
 Tesla covers all its cars with a four-year/50,000-mile warranty, while its battery warranty is eight years/unlimited mileage.

 In This Review

-- 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan
+- 4Electric motor, drive & performanceThe Jaguar I-Pace is still one of the best-handling pure-electric cars you can buy, short of the more expensive Porsche Taycan